-Twitch Prime's games aren't technically free, since you need to be a Twitch Prime subscriber in order to take advantage.
+The games on Prime Gaming aren't technically free, since you need to be a subscriber in order to take advantage.
 But there's a lot on offer if you are, including in-game loot and starter packs for free-to-play games, so it's worth keeping tabs on.
-Twitch Prime is included with Amazon Prime at $13 per month, or $120 per year; links to all Twitch Prime freebies are available at amazon.com.
+Prime Gaming is included with Amazon Prime at $13 per month, or $120 per year; links to all included freebies are available at amazon.com.

 We'll keep this list as comprehensive as we can, but if you spot something we haven't, let us know in the comments.